Boemska/clarity-h54s-seed-app/README.md

 }

 ```
-`this._adapterService` is instance for adapter service component (src/app/boemska/adapter.service.ts) which is typescript file where h54s.js files are included.
-Is instanced in component contructor
+`this._adapterService` is an instance of `src/app/boemska/adapter.service.ts` which is where the h54s.js files are included.
+It is instanced in the component constructor:
 ```
 constructor(private _adapterService: AdapterService) { }
 ```